Invarion/invarion-docs/docs/rapidplan/the-tools-palette/the-marker-tools/distance-markers.md

 **To place an Combined Offset Distance Marker:**

 - Select the **Combined Offset Distance Marker** tool from the Marker tab in the Tools Palette.
-- Left click once to start drawing the distance marker, left click again to end the first distance marker and start the second.
+- **Left click** once to start drawing the distance marker, **Left click** again to end the first distance marker and start the second.
 - Repeat this until you have all of your distances for that marker.
 - To finish the last distance press **Right click**.
 - Drag your mouse laterally away from the distance marker to set the offset.
 Click a third time to finish drawing the marker.